Why Apples Are a Menu Superstar

-This week the food industry celebrates World Apple Day, and with 7,500 varieties of apple produced across the globe, it’s no wonder that these juicy fruits have their own day dedicated to them.
+With 7,500 varieties of apple produced across the globe, it’s no wonder that these juicy fruits are one of the world's most popular foods.

 Top Tip!
 To prevent your apples from browning, dissolve half a teaspoon of salt in a gallon of water.
 Place sliced apples in this mixture for 5 minutes, then drain.
 Cover and hold cold until ready to serve.
 This will prevent them from browning for up to 3 days and does not alter the taste.